tkang/amplify-forum/README.md

 ## Additional Tests + TODO's

 - Users shall not be able to delete Comments by other users.
-- Check current user with `Auth.currentAuthenticatedUser`, and hide delete button if Comment's owner is different from current user.
+- Hide delete button if Comment's owner is different from current user.

+  > Hints : We can get current user's information with `Auth.currentAuthenticatedUser()`

 - Moderator users can update and delete Topic and Comment.
 Create additional users.
 Add them to Moderator group.
 Test with those users.

 - When Comments cannot be fetched in a single API call, non-null nextToken will be returned.
 Use it to fetch addtional data.

 - Comments inside Topic get returned unsorted.
 Do something to have Comments returned sorted by either `createdAt` or `updatedAt` field.

 > Hints : When defining relations, `@connection` directive is used.
 There is an option you can give in that directive.